Published on :

 Energy remains nevertheless spared from the sanctions?

 Indeed there is no question for the moment of giving up oil and especially Russian gas.
 The 27 cannot do without it, 40% of their gas imports depend on it.
 Russian banks dedicated to the hydrocarbon trade have therefore not been excluded from Swift and the United States exempts Russian oil companies from the embargo on semiconductors to avoid the paralysis of their facilities.
-Westerners, already concerned about the return of inflation, want at all costs to avoid a major energy shock that would be devastating for their economies.
-At the same time, in fact, we see the majors abandoning Russia, which could slow down production, and we see that the Russian oil trade has started to decline.
+Westerners, already concerned regarding the return of inflation, want at all costs to avoid a major energy shock that would be devastating for their economies.
+At the same time, in fact, we see the majors abandoning Russia, which might slow down production, and we see that the Russian oil trade has started to decline.
 For fear of the repercussions of the sanctions, the actors of the oil markets avoid this origin; oil from the Urals offered at a discount of $15 to the price of Brent is struggling to find takers at the moment.
-Deliveries from contracts signed before the invasion are assured but flows could dry up in the coming weeks, for lack of buyers.
+Deliveries from contracts signed before the invasion are assured but flows might dry up in the coming weeks, for lack of buyers.

 This means that the sanctions are effective?